grf5/afm-datacenter-firewall-lab-guide/docs/lab4/step06.rst

-WORKFLOW 2: Uploading QKviews to iHealth for a support case
+Workflow 2: Uploading QKviews to iHealth for a support case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BIG-IQ can now push qkviews from managed devices to ihealth.f5.com and